Disrupting Plastic Recycling

 About Leading Cities

 Leading Cities connects cities across the globe with innovations and insight to drive resiliency, equity, and sustainability.
-This is achieved by cultivating a global network of forward thinkers from the public, private, academic, and non-profit sectors as well as delivering advanced research, emerging trends and vetting solutions that will address urban challenges.
+This is achieved by cultivating a global network of forward thinkers from the public, private, academic, and non-profit sectors as well as delivering advanced research, emerging trends and vetting solutions that will address urban problems and challenges.
 The AcceliCITY program aims to de-risk innovation for cities by sourcing and vetting solutions that will answer their most pressing challenges.
 Additional information can be found at www.LeadingCities.org or by following Leading Cities on Twitter, LinkedIn, and Facebook.

 QBE North America is a global insurance leader focused on helping customers solve unique risks, so they can focus on their future.
 Part of QBE Insurance Group Limited, QBE North America reported Gross Written Premiums in 2021 of $6.29 billion.
 QBE Insurance Group’s 2021 results can be found at www.qbe.com.